mehedithedev/form-validation/README.md

-Form Validation
+<h1>Form Validation</h1>
-This is a React component that renders a form with input fields for the user to fill in.
-The form includes validation rules for each input field using the yup library.
+<h2>This is a React component that renders a form with input fields for the user to fill in.
+The form includes validation rules for each input field using the yup library.</h2>

-Installation
 To install the necessary dependencies for this component, run the following command:

 npm install react-hook-form @hookform/resolvers yup